meineerde/xenapi.rb/README.markdown

 # Restrictions

-* As the rpcxml library as well as net/http of ruby do not support unix domain sockets by default, this library supports only the HTTP transport currently.
+* As the xmlrpc library as well as net/http of ruby do not support unix domain sockets by default, this library supports only the HTTP transport currently.

 # Examples